hcho3/treelite-dask-serializer/README.md

 ## Notable features
 * Revised Treelite object representaion: now all tree fields are flat and can be serialized very efficiently
 * Minimal port of Treelite: only model builder and definition are included here.
-* Cython, to seamlessly integrate C++ code with Python
+* Uses Cython to seamlessly integrate C++ code with Python

-## WIP
-* Implement Python Buffer protocol, so that tree object can be serialized zero-copy.
-(Right now one copy is made.)
+* Implements Python Buffer protocol, so that tree object can be serialized zero-copy.

 ## TODOs
 * Integrate with Dask via a custom serializer hook.